myaff2/GAT/README.md

 # GAT-ASD
 The code for constructing the entire graphs and the model code have been open-sourced.

+## Dependency
+We used python=3.7, pytorch=1.13.1, and torch-geometric=2.3.1 in our experiments.

 ## Data Preparation
 1) Download the FisheyeMeeting audio-visual features, the annotation csv files and the SOTA model from [Google Drive](https://drive.google.com/drive/folders/1fYALbElvIKjqeS8uGTHSeqtOhA6FXuRi?usp=sharing).
 The directories should look like as follows:
 ```